Berlin - day 2 (10 Apr)

 Given my 'early to bed' effort the night before (8.30pm), I was wide awake and out of bed at 5.30am this morning!!

 Just as well, cos Sue's 10 day Greek cruise was cancelled and she needed to organise an alternative.
 That kept her busy for most of the morning before our three and a half hour Berlin City Walk Tour kicked off at 12pm.
-I booked a tour for that length to ensure we worked out any final cobwebs from our flight.
+I booked a tour for that length to ensure we walked out any final cobwebs from our flight.

 We were happy to discover that if I joined HG Rewards, we'd get a 'free' 2 day train pass for the City - so no guessing what I did!!